 Finally, we invite you to share your experiences on how a VoE article changed your practice.
 Please send your reminiscences to Rafael.
 We’d love to write about them.

 //2.
-Rafael: I added the following short bios; are they accurate?//
+Rafael: I added the following short bios; are they accurate?// Yes

 Forrest Shull is the assistant director for empirical research at Carnegie Mellon University’s Software Engineering Institute.
 He’s editor in chief emeritus of IEEE Software.
 Contact him at fshull@computer.org.

-Tore Dybå is the chief scientist and research manager at SINTEF Information and Communication Technology.
-Contact him at .
+Tore Dybå is a Chief Scientist at SINTEF Digital.
+He’s on IEEE Transactions on Software Engineering’s Review Board.
+Contact him at tore.dyba@sintef.no.

 Helen Sharp is a professor of software engineering at The Open University, Milton Keynes.
 She’s on IEEE Software’s advisory board.
 Contact her at helen.sharp@open.ac.uk.